optimizely/java-sdk/core-httpclient-impl/README.md

 #### SDK Key

- The SDK key is used to compose the outbound HTTP request to the default datafile location hosted on the Optimizely CDN.
+The SDK key is used to compose the outbound http request to the default datafile location hosted on the Optimizely CDN.

 #### Polling interval

-The polling interval is used to determine a fixed delay between consecutive HTTP requests for the datafile.
+The polling interval is used to determine a fixed delay between consecutive http requests for the datafile.

 #### Initial Datafile

-An initial datafile can be provided via the builder to bootstrap the the ProjectConfigManager so that it can be used immediately without blocking execution.
+An initial datafile can be provided via the builder to bootstrap the the `ProjectConfigManager` so that it can be used immediately without blocking execution.

 #### Advanced configurations